 - 2. Walls shall be continuous except for openings for pedestrian connections as approved by the Planning Commission. - 3.
 Walls shall be constructed of the primary building material of the principal structure as determined by the Planning Commission. - 4.
 The height of any wall shall be as determined by the Planning Commission based on the intended screening. - b.
 Berm Standards.
 While berms are not necessarily encouraged, they may be appropriate in certain situations.
 In instances where wider open spaces are available between uses, the Planning Commission may allow the substitution of a berm with additional landscaping in place of the wall requirement.
 Berms shall be constructed with horizontal and vertical undulations so as to represent a natural appearance with a crest area at least four (4) feet in width.
 Berms shall be planted with trees, shrubs or lawn to ensure that it remains stable.
 The exterior face of the berm shall be constructed as an earthen slope.
 The interior face of the berm may be constructed as an earthen slope or retained by means of a wall, terrace or other similar method.
 The maximum slope of the berm shall not exceed one (1) foot of vertical rise to three (3) feet of horizontal distance. - c.
 Plant Material.
 All plant material shall be hardy to the City of Ironwood, be free of disease and insects and conform to the American Standard for Nursery Stock of the American Nurserymen.
 Landscaped areas shall include only living plant materials and planting beds, no pebbles or stones are permitted. - d.
 Minimum Sizes and Spacing.
-The minimum plant sizes and spacing shall be provided in accordance with the following:
+The minimum plant sizes and spacing shall be provided in accordance with the following: - Wherever screening is required, screening shall consist of closely spaced evergreen plantings which can be reasonably expected to form a complete visual barrier.
+Deciduous plant material may be used for variety to supplement evergreen plantings.

-Table 4.3-8 Minimum Planting Sizes and Sp Type of Plant Material Minimum Plant Sizes Spacing Requirements Deciduous canopy trees 2.5 in. caliper 25 ft. on-center Ornamental trees 2 in. caliper 6 ft. height (clump form) 15 ft. on-center Evergreen trees 8 ft. height 15 ft. on-center Narrow evergreen trees 4 ft. heights 12 ft. on-center Deciduous shrubs 3 ft. height 4 ft6 ft. on-center Upright evergreen shrubs 3 ft. height 3 ft4 ft. on-center Spreading evergreen shrubs 18 in24 in. spread 6 ft. on-center
+Table 4.3-8 Minimum Planting Sizes and Spaci Type of Plant Material Minimum Plant Sizes Spacing Requirements Deciduous canopy trees 2.5 in. caliper 25 ft. on-center Ornamental trees 2 in. caliper 6 ft. height (clump form) 15 ft. on-center Evergreen trees 8 ft. height 15 ft. on-center Narrow evergreen trees 4 ft. heights 12 ft. on-center Deciduous shrubs 3 ft. height 4 ft6 ft. on-center Upright evergreen shrubs 3 ft. height 3 ft4 ft. on-center Spreading evergreen shrubs 18 in24 in. spread 6 ft. on-center